elesiuta/pyxargs/README.md

                         execution
   --df                  reads each input into a dataframe and stores it in
+                        variable df, requires pandas --js                  reads each input as a json object and stores it in variable js
-                        variable df, requires pandas --max-chars n         omits any command line exceeding n characters, no limit by default
+  --max-chars n         omits any command line exceeding n characters, no
+                        limit by default
   --sh, --shell         executes commands through the shell (subprocess